karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

   if provided.
 Otherwise, the value of the `$server_port` variable provided by [ngx_http_core_module][ngx-server-port-variable] will be used.

-All the other request headers are forwarded as-is by Kong.
+All the other request headers are forwarded as-is by Qordoba.

 One exception to this is made when using the WebSocket protocol.
-If so, Kong will set the following headers to allow for upgrading the protocol between the client and your upstream services:
+If so, Qordoba will set the following headers to allow for upgrading the protocol between the client and your upstream services: